-Tumor lysis syndrome results from rapid breakdown of malignant cells resulting in a number of metabolic abnormalities, most notably hyperuricemia, hyperkalemia, and hyperphosphatemia.
-Hyperhydration and allopurinol or rasburicase (urate oxidase) are essential components of therapy in all but patients with the most limited disease.[6,7,8] An initial prephase consisting of low-dose cyclophosphamide and vincristine does not obviate the need for allopurinol or rasburicase and hydration.
+Tumor lysis syndrome results from rapid breakdown of malignant cells, resulting in a number of metabolic abnormalities, most notably hyperuricemia, hyperkalemia, and hyperphosphatemia.
+Hyperhydration and allopurinol or rasburicase (urate oxidase) are essential components of therapy in all patients except those with the most limited disease.[13,14,15,16] An initial prephase consisting of low-dose cyclophosphamide and vincristine does not obviate the need for allopurinol or rasburicase and hydration.
 Gastrointestinal bleeding, obstruction, and (rarely) perforation may occur.
 Hyperuricemia and tumor lysis syndrome, particularly when associated with ureteral obstruction, frequently result in life-threatening complications.
 Patients with NHL should be managed only in institutions having pediatric tertiary care facilities.

 - Sandlund JT, Downing JR, Crist WM: Non-Hodgkin's lymphoma in childhood.
 N Engl J Med 334 (19): 1238-48, 1996.